addisonElliott/SCIC/README.md

 # ACTION: Go to ediLib -> SCIC, double-click layout
 # ACTION: Run LVS & DRC on layout to check for errors
 ```

+# Future Work

+Below is a list of issues we encountered but did not have enough time to investigate.

+* TODO: DO me!

 # Simulating with Icarus Verilog